Relintai/pandemonium_engine_docs/tutorials/3d/using_gridmaps.rst

 Creating a MeshLibrary
 ----------------------

-To begin, you need a `class_MeshLibrary`, which is a collection of individual meshes that can be used in the gridmap.
+To begin, you need a `MeshLibrary`, which is a collection of individual meshes that can be used in the gridmap.
 Open the "MeshLibrary_Source.tscn" scene to see an example of how to set up the mesh library.

 .. image:: img/gridmap_meshlibrary1.png

-As you can see, this scene has a `class_Spatial` node as its root, and a number of `class_MeshInstance` node children.
+As you can see, this scene has a `Spatial` node as its root, and a number of `MeshInstance` node children.

 If you don't need any physics in your scene, then you're done.
 However, in most cases you'll want to assign collision bodies to the meshes.